-Industry White Paper on Intrinsic Safety (IS) radio equipment
+Industry White Paper on Intrinsic Safety (IS) Radio Equipment

 This document has been prepared to give clarification of the requirements and applicable standards for the use of Electrical Equipment in Hazardous Areas (EEHA).
 For many years industry personnel have struggled to comprehend the actual requirements and with the onus for setting the guidelines now falling under the ‘Duty of Care’ by employers for the safety of their workers, it is timely to have a document written for the Australian industry.

 It is important to remember, that we as vendors are simply offering advice; if the client already has foreign certified equipment and he is happy to use it then that is not an issue for the vendor.
-Our aim is that as radio industry professionals we give correct advice.
+Our aim is that as land mobile radio industry professionals we give correct advice.

 NOTE: Not all areas are hazardous even where fuel or chemical are involved, some chemicals and products like diesel are not considered explosive.
 Hazardous/explosive areas are often relatively small and usually highly controlled.
-In an airport for example the only normally applicable hazards are around aircraft re-fuelling points, not the entire tarmac.
+In an airport, for example, the only normally applicable hazards are around aircraft re-fuelling points, not the entire tarmac.
 Hence engineers, baggage handlers, catering staff and maintenance staff generally don’t need certified equipment (confirm this with the client, site rules may vary significantly).